-1. In maintaining the Provider network, the Primary Contractor or its BH-MCO must establish written credentialing and recredentialing policies and procedures.
-The Primary Contractor or its BH-MCO must adhere to credentialing requirements under the Pennsylvania Department of Health regulations, 28 Pa.
-Code §§ 9.761 and 9.762 for all State Plan Services Provider types as well as for Providers of in lieu of and in addition to services in the BH-MCO Provider network.
-Provider types interested in participating as a Provider within the network must obtain credentialing from the Primary Contractor or its BH-MCO (who will ensure the service is within the Provider's scope of practice) and approval from a county who wishes to offer the service.
+1. In maintaining the Provider network, the Primary Contractor and its BH-MCO must establish written credentialing and recredentialing policies and procedures.
+The Primary Contractor and its BH-MCO must comply with the credentialing requirements included in 40 P.S. § 991.2121 and the Pennsylvania Department of Health regulations, 28 Pa.
+Code §§ 9.761 and 9.762, for all State Plan Services Provider types as well as for Providers of ILOS and in addition to services in the BH-MCO Provider network.
+Provider types interested in participating as a Provider within the network must obtain credentialing from the Primary Contractor and its BH-MCO (who will ensure the service is within the Provider's scope of practice) and approval from a county who wishes to offer the service.
 Credentialing policies and procedures must include, but not be limited to, the following criteria: